ErnstPaul/LHPaperErnstEtAl/README.md

 The organization is as such: besides the readme, every piece of code here is a .m file or a .mat file.

+All major functions are in a folder labelled "FIGURES":

 Paul_FLH = A Formation file that produces some critical piece of data.
 Those data files are in their own folder if you need them.
 Paul_ELH = An External file that does not directly contribute to the paper, but still has some use in demonstrating some part of the paper.
 Paul_LH = A Critical file that directly produces a figure in the paper.

-All .mat files are in a folder labelled "MAT Data."
+All .mat files are in a folder labelled "MAT DATA."

-All functions are in a folder labelled "Functions."
+All subfunctions are in a folder labelled "FUNCTIONS."

 When all is said and done, you should be able to replicate all this work easily, assuming you can get the rights to the Eddy Tracking Steps.